ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 This is configured identically to that described in {{!RFC9103}}, Section 9.3.3.

 It is worth noting that both DM and HNA need to agree on a common configuration to set up the synchronization channel as well as to build and server a coherent Public Homenet Zone.
-Typically,  the visible NS records of the Public Homenet Zone (built by the HNA) SHOULD remain pointing at the DOI's Public Authoritative Servers' IP address.
+As previously noted, the visible NS records of the Public Homenet Zone (built by the HNA) remain pointing at the DOI's Public Authoritative Servers' IP address.
 Revealing the address of the HNA in the DNS is not desirable.
 In addition, and depending on the configuration of the DOI, the DM also needs to update the parent zone's NS, DS and associated A or AAAA glue records.
 Refer to {{sec-chain-of-trust}} for more details.